 - Press play in the preview player to begin to play the event preview.

-- When you are ready to begin sharing your live presentation, click Start Streaming; the event will be live.
+- When you are ready to begin sharing your live presentation, click Start Streaming.
+You’re streaming live!

-- When your live event is complete, click Stop Streaming; the event will be closed.
+- When your live event is complete, click Stop Streaming in the YouTube live control panel; the event will be closed.